FairwindsOps/goldilocks/CONTRIBUTING.md

 * Install the project with `go get github.com/fairwindsops/goldilocks`
 * Change into the goldilocks directory which is installed at `$GOPATH/src/github.com/fairwindsops/goldilocks`
 * Use `make tidy` or `make build` to ensure all dependencies are downloaded.
-* See the web ui with `go run main.go web`, then open http://localhost:8080/.
+* See the dashboard with `go run main.go dashboard`, then open http://localhost:8080/.
 This assumes that you have a working KUBECONFIG in place with access to a cluster.

 ### End-To-End Tests